 You see, he's always late.

-That shop's cakes are, you know, very popular.
+That shop's cakes, you know, are super popular.

 明日、雨が降るかねえ。